rajannpatel/ubuntupbx/deploy-to-gcp.md

     > Cloud-init v.
 24.1.3-0ubuntu3.3 finished at Thu, 20 Jun 2024 03:53:16 +0000.
 Datasource DataSourceGCELocal.
 Up 666.00 seconds
     > ```

+18. Visit the PBX external IP to finalize the configuration of FreePBX and set up your Trunks and Extensions.
+This command will print the external IP address:

+        echo "http://$(gcloud compute addresses describe pbx-external-ip --region=$REGION --format='get(address)')"

-## How to undo the previous steps, and delete everything
+## Complete Removal: how to undo the previous steps, and delete everything

 The following steps remove the "pbx" VM, its static IP address, and its firewall rules.